Kraft process

 The kraft process (also known as kraft pulping or sulfate process) is a process for conversion of wood into wood pulp, which consists of almost pure cellulose fibres, the main component of paper.
 The kraft process involves treatment of wood chips with a hot mixture of water, sodium hydroxide (NaOH), and sodium sulfide (Na2S), known as white liquor, that breaks the bonds that link lignin, hemicellulose, and cellulose.
 The technology entails several steps, both mechanical and chemical.
 It is the dominant method for producing paper.
 In some situations, the process has been controversial because kraft plants can release odorous products and in some situations produce substantial liquid wastes.

-The process name is derived from German word Kraft, meaning "strength" in this context, due to the strength of the kraft paper produced using this process.
+The process name is derived from the German word Kraft, meaning 'strength' in this context, due to the strength of the kraft paper produced using this process.

 History

 A precursor of the kraft process was used during the Napoleonic Wars in England.
 The kraft process was invented by Carl F. Dahl in 1879 in Danzig, Prussia, Germany. was issued in 1884, and a pulp mill using this technology began in Sweden in 1890.
 The invention of the recovery boiler by G. H. Tomlinson in the early 1930s was a milestone in the advancement of the kraft process.
 It enabled the recovery and reuse of the inorganic pulping chemicals such that a kraft mill is a nearly closed-cycle process with respect to inorganic chemicals, apart from those used in the bleaching process.
 For this reason, in the 1940s, the kraft process superseded the sulfite process as the dominant method for producing wood pulp.